JADE: Expert-Grounded Dynamic Evaluation for Open-Ended Professional Tasks: Experiments

 \textbf{Adaptivity} in JADE manifests in two dimensions: (i) \emph{cross-domain generalization}---the ability to transfer evaluation principles to new professional domains, and (ii) \emph{report-specific evaluation}---dynamic adaptation of criteria based on response content.
 We validate both dimensions below.

+\textbf{Cross-Domain Transfer.} We first evaluate JADE on DR.BENCH~\citep{yao2026drbenchmultidimensionalevaluation}, which contains 214 expert-curated deep-research tasks across 10 domains.
+To test whether JADE's compositional principle transfers beyond BizBench, we use domain-level skills auto-summarized by GPT-5-0807 from DR.BENCH's rubrics, with no per-query rubrics and no expert-authored skill curation.
+This deliberately conservative setup provides a lower-bound transfer test, while the stronger BizBench alignment with expert-authored skills (Table~\ref{tab:ablation}) suggests that human skill curation remains valuable.

+As shown in Table~\ref{tab:drbench_main}, JADE achieves strong overall alignment with DR.BENCH's expert rubric scores (Pearson $r=0.736$, Spearman $\rho=0.789$), with statistically significant correlations in 9 of 10 domains.
+The strongest domains are open-ended analytical settings such as environment, history, law, business, and education; the weakest domain is sports, where many rubric items require recalling a fixed set of named entities.
+These results support JADE's cross-domain generality while also identifying a principled boundary: domain skills encode professional evaluation principles, not exhaustive closed-form answer keys.

-\textbf{Cross-Domain Transfer.} To validate generalization beyond business domains, we evaluate JADE on HealthBench~\citep{HealthBench}, a medical benchmark with 1000 hard-level tasks with expert-authored checklists across 7 clinical themes (emergency referrals, global health, clinical communication, etc.).
+As a complementary transfer test in a high-stakes medical domain, we further evaluate JADE on HealthBench~\citep{HealthBench}, a benchmark with 1000 hard-level tasks with expert-authored checklists across 7 clinical themes (emergency referrals, global health, clinical communication, etc.).
 We select a subset of 474 instances whose checklists contain at least five items for evaluation.

 HealthBench provides ground-truth checklists written by medical professionals for each query.
-For each clinical theme, we randomly sample approximately 20 instances and use an LLM to summarize their common principles, which are then used to replace the small set of manually defined skills in JADE.
-We further compare the scores produced by JADE-generated checklists and expert-authored checklists on the same set of queries, and report their Spearman correlation ($\rho$).
+To instantiate JADE in medicine, we use GPT-5-0807 to auto-summarize theme-level principles from these expert-authored checklists and use them as domain skills---mirroring the conservative skill-construction recipe used for DR.BENCH, so that no per-query expert rubrics enter JADE.
+We then compare scores from JADE-generated checklists with scores from expert-authored checklists on the 474-instance subset, and report their Spearman correlation ($\rho$).